AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/remove-stream-content.md

    >[!CAUTION]
    >
    >Remove content only if you don't care about history.
-If you want to preserve history,&nbsp; [archive](archive-and-unarchive-stream-content.md)&nbsp;it instead.
+If you want to preserve history,  [archive](archive-and-unarchive-stream-content.md) it instead.

    That's it!
 Now you know how to remove a piece of content.